 Ultimately, Deidre made the move to Music City in the summer of 2015, immersing herself in the town’s talent pool and setting up co-writes.
 She already knew Nashville producer, Jacob Rice, who produced all of her songs from the ‘Dallas’ EP.
 Despite much talent-driven success, Deidre’s work ethic, fearlessness and belief in herself remain some of her most powerful attributes.

 “Miranda Lambert is the perfect example.
-She came in third in Nashville Star, moved home, got herself a game plan and got her business together and came back to Nashville to pitch her material – and the rest is history.
-She has never been afraid to put herself out there, reinvent, stay fresh for her audience...
-In many respects, I’m much the same.
-I understand fully that success as a touring artist doesn’t happen overnight – this is why I work so hard at it every day.
+She works hard.
+She came in third in Nashville Star, moved home, wrote song after song, got herself a game plan, got her business together and came back to Nashville to pitch her material – which again, is a vulnerable place to be.
+She has never been afraid to put herself out there, stay reinvent, stay fresh for her audience...
+In a lot of ways I’m much the same.
+I understand that success as a touring artist doesn’t happen overnight – This is why I work so hard at it every day.
 But I choose to believe it will happen.”